 Employee training is also a significant investment.
 That’s why it’s important to know whether your training budget is spent effectively or not.
 Particularly, you need to calculate training ROI (return on investment), both revenue-based and influence-based, to justify every dollar spent.
 Are you still unfamiliar with this measurement?
 Do not worry!
 Keep reading the article for a start-to-end guide on training ROI and how to calculate it.

 According to a survey, nearly 45% of respondents say they don’t measure training ROI due to the lack of data.
-So where and how you can get these data?
+So where and how you can get this data?

 Your L&D team is not the only one that sets training goals.
 Meet with other departments to discuss who is the audience and why they need to join the training.
 Consequently, you can figure out and agree on what are the training goals.